oppia/oppia-web-developer-docs/Schemas.md

     * `coding_mode`: Only allowed for type `unicode`.
 If specified, the value must be a string equal to either `none` or `python`.
 If this value is specified, a CodeMirror instance with the appropriate syntax highlighting is used as the input area, and the `rows` and `placeholder` properties above are ignored.
     * `add_element_text`: Only allowed for type `list`.
 If specified, the value must be a unicode string.
 If this value is omitted, no changes are made to the 'Add element' button; otherwise, the default 'Add element' text is replaced with the given value.
     * `size`: Only allowed for type `html`.
 If specified, the value must be a string equal to either `small` or `large`.
 If `small`, a 2-line RTE is shown; if `large`, a 10-line RTE is shown.
+    * `rte_component_config_id`: Only allowed for type `html`.
+MANDATORY.
+Every schema with the type `html` must have this key.
+The value must be a string and should match one of the keys from [RTE_COMPONENT_CONFIGS](https://github.com/oppia/oppia/blob/ce64f781d35346cedd8584009a82fa5810ba7f6c/assets/constants.ts#L68).
+This will display the RTE components based on the defined configuration.

 * Keys for certain types: